ilcardella/TradingBot/doc/source/system.rst

 At the current status, the only supported broker is IGIndex.
 This broker provides a very good set of API to analyse the market and manage the account.
+TradingBot makes also use of other 3rd party services to fetch market data such as price snapshot or technical indicators.

 Strategy
 """"""""